Loading…

 Planning tip

-When to go, October to March; like the rest of Tharparkar, summers are extreme.
+Best Time to Visit, October to March; like the rest of Tharparkar, summers are extreme.

 Getting there, Umerkot town is on the road between Mirpurkhas and Nagarparkar, in southeastern Sindh.